 Consequently, the Office of the Registrar schedules a final exam period for all undergraduate-level courses, regardless of whether the course has a scheduled final exam, a take-home final exam, or no final exam.
 Instructors can decide how they want to use their scheduled final exam period.

-Students should be able to determine whether a course has a scheduled final exam, a take-home final exam, or no final exam by consulting their course syllabus or their instructor(s).
+Students should be able to determine whether a course has a scheduled final exam (face-to-face or online), a take-home final exam, or no final exam by consulting their course syllabus or their instructor(s).

 In accordance with the General Announcements,